oxfordtogether/ocl_tools/README.md

 # OclTools
 Rails engine containing useful stuff for OCL rails applications.

+## Making changes to the engine

+(Also see Using the Engine section)

+Add new elements to the dummy app so that other people can have a look.

+If you change any javascript, run `yarn run build` to re-bundle the js.

 ## Installation
 Add this line to your application's Gemfile: